ckelling/SODA_501/src/README.md

 * records all locations of tweets
 * records the furthest distance traveled, in km
 * for all users, it records the largest travel and the sum of all distances traveled
+* records the indice of the college town